digitlimit/alert/README.md

 @endsection
 ```

-NB: At the moment the alert components are built with Twitter Bootstrap 5, and can be customized to use other CSS classes
+NB: At the moment the alert components are built with Twitter Bootstrap 5, and can be customized to use other CSS classes.
+Need to ensure bootstrap is included on the page.

 3. Somewhere in the application